Nick Barese: Coaching career

 Barese was named an assistant for Merrimack College in 2011.

 In September, 2014, he was named the interim head coach of the Warriors after Jim Martin left the team to become an assistant at Rhode Island.

 Barese was promoted to head coach in January, 2015.
 In July, 2021, Barese was fired.

 In December 2021, Barese joined the coaching staff of the UMass Lowell River Hawks.

+In July 2023, Barese was initially named interim head coach of UMass Lowell for the 2024 season following the resignation of longtime head coach Ken Harring.
+On August 7, 2023, Barese was officially named as the new head coach of the program.